 In line with HAIELLE’s philosophy, we stand for addressing the root of the problem, instead of only applying band-aid solutions.
 If your hair looks dry, damaged, dull or brittle, a deep treatment and the constant application of natural oils will provide a boost of nutrients to your hair and scalp and could be of great help to improve your hair concerns.
 Our Active Botanical Concentrate is a 100% Natural multi-purpose and silicone-free hair and scalp oil specially formulated with this approach in mind.

-To learn more about our ingredients visit the Balance section on our website or write us with your questions or feedback.
+To learn more about the ingredients that we use, visit each product page, or write to us with your questions or feedback.